 Firefighter Barry Ingram loves showing off his life-saving equipment at the Owasso fire station.

-Amy explains the name of the cancer support charity "We just decided to insert bald instead of big."
+"We just decided to insert bald instead of big," said Amy laughing.

-That basketball game raised $3,500 to pay for Barry's trips to Houston.
+That basketball game raised 35-hundred dollars to pay for Barry's trips to Houston.